There's new evidence that depression is not just a disorder of the mind.

 New research provides surprising insights on how relationship conflict and couples satisfaction is influenced by personality.

-There's sure to be a lot of changes coming down the pike, so start building up those emotional muscles now.
+There are sure to be a lot of changes coming down the pike, so start building up those emotional muscles now.

 Understanding post-traumatic reactions is of increasing significance as we begin to grasp the massive level of abuse and neglect we inflict on one another.